-- Improved perceptions from people who access social care responding to an annual survey regarding the following statements: - People reporting that they live in the right home for them (this was 81% in 2017) - People reporting they have received the right information or advice when they needed it (this was 72% in 2017) - People reporting they have received care and support through their language of choice (this was 91% in 2017) - People reporting they felt involved in any decisions made about their care and support (this was 72% in 2017) - People who are satisfied with care and support that they received (this was 81% in 2017) - Carers reporting they feel supported to continue in their caring role (this was 23% in 2017)
+- Improved perceptions from people who access social care responding to an annual survey - regarding the following statements: - People reporting that they live in the right home for them (This was 81% in 2017) - People reporting they have received the right information or advice when they needed it (This was 72% in 2017) - People reporting they have received care and support through their language of choice (This was 91% in 2017) - People reporting they felt involved in any decisions made about their care and support (This was 72% in 2017) - People who are satisfied with care and support that they received (This was 81% in 2017) - Carers reporting they feel supported to continue in their caring role (This was 23% in 2017)

-Our health and care services will provide local job opportunities.
+Well-being goals A Prosperous Our health and care services will provide local job opportunities.
 Children and young people will be supported to have the best start in life, laying the foundations for good qualifications and securing employment.

-Through the use of new technology enabled care (telecare and telehealth) we aim to reduce the need for carers to travel, reducing the impact on the environment.

-Working with our partners in Powys Teaching Health Board to provide an integrated approach to health and care will enable people to make healthier choices, feel supported and connected to health and care providers.

-Providing integrated health and care will help to reduce health inequality and ensure services meet individual needs.

-Helping people to stay healthier for longer will enable them to contribute to their communities in a range of ways.
-Providing suitable accommodation will ensure that people can remain within their communities and stay connected to family and friends.
+A Resilient Through the use of new technology enabled care (telecare and telemedicine) Wales we aim to reduce the need for carers to travel, reducing the impact on the environment.
+A Healthier Working with our partners in Powys Teaching Health Board to provide an integrated approach to health and care will enable people to make healthier Wales choices, feel supported and connected to health and care providers.
+A More Equal Providing integrated health and care will help to reduce health inequality and ensure services meet individual needs.
+Wales A Wales of Helping people to stay healthier for longer will enable them to contribute to their Cohesive communities in a range of ways.
+Providing suitable accommodation will ensure Communities that people can remain within their communities and stay connected to family and friends.
 Carers feel valued and supported as a vital part of their community.

-We will improve the Welsh language offer across health and social care services to improve equity.
-We are committed through our early intervention and prevention approach to encourage participation in arts, sports and recreation.
+A Wales of vibrant We will improve the Welsh language offer across health and social care services to culture and thriving improve equity.
+We are committed through our early intervention and prevention Welsh language approach to encourage participation in arts, sports and recreation.